ucrcsedept/vagrant_example/README.md

 ######Get started:
-1. Some concepts before we start up vagrant:
+1.Some concepts before we start up vagrant:
  - Boxes: Boxes are vagrant packages running a specific operating system.
 These packages can be imported on any machine that runs vagrant.
 In the project, we will use “centos/7”.
  - Vagrantfile: vagrantfile is a primary configuration file of vagrant.
 It is used to define virtual machine you will use, how to configure and provision it.
 The vagrantfile is written using Ruby syntax and looks like:
 ```ruby